17 differences between iPhones and Android smartphones

 3. Features and innovation

-The iPhone only introduced 120Hz displays in 2021
+The iPhone didn't get 120Hz displays until 2021

-The iPhone only introduced 120Hz displays in 2021
+The iPhone didn't get 120Hz displays until 2021

 While iPhone users might feel deprived, this kind of delay also ensures a much better implementation of any particular feature.
-For example, the first iteration of Samsung’s foldable display was terrible in terms of durability and life expectancy, and only now, with the third generation of Galaxy Z Fold, can we say we’re comfortable with the technology.
+For example, the first iteration of Samsung’s foldable display was terrible in terms of durability and life expectancy, and only now, with the fifth generation of Galaxy Z Fold, can we say we’re comfortable with the technology.
 With iPhones, you don’t have to fear that experimental features will ruin your experience.

 4. Authentication